 Getting your work into RevMan

-Once you’ve decided which studies are included, excluded, awaiting classification (the ones where you needed more information), or ongoing (not yet completed), you’ll need to put them in the appropriate category in RevMan.
-This is explained in RevMan ‘Help’ under the heading ‘Studies and References’.
+Once you’ve decided which studies are included, excluded, awaiting assessment (the ones where you needed more information), or ongoing (not yet completed), you’ll need to put them in the appropriate category in RevMan.
+This is explained in RevMan ‘Help’ under the heading ‘study references’, and is covered in the RevMan exercise.